quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 `terraform destroy`

 !!!
 Note
-	As previously stated, Terraform writes the latest status of your deployment to `terraform.tfstate`.
-As you move on to [Deployment 2](#2b-deploy-with-terraform) of this walkthrough, it will be easier for you to just destroy your Terraform deployment with `terraform destroy`.
+	Again, Terraform writes the latest status of your deployment to `terraform.tfstate`.
+When you're finished with this section and ready to move on to [Deployment 3](#3b-deploy-with-terraform), destroy your Terraform deployment with `terraform destroy`.

-	However, the `apply` command is idempotent -- if you'd like, you may bring your `terraform.tfstate` file with you when you change directories to `iterative-walkthrough/deployment-2/`.
-When you run `terraform apply` in the next section of this walkthrough, Terraform will create new resources as expected - but it will also update existing resources that have changes and destroy resources that are no longer necessary, and update `terraform.tfstate` accordingly.

----

-## Deployment 2: Guestbook + Redis

-INTRO TEXT GOES HERE.
-You can choose to complete this section using either the [Layer0 CLI](#2a-deploy-with-layer0-cli) or [Terraform](#2b-deploy-with-terraform).

-## 2a: Deploy with Layer0 CLI

----

-### Part 1:

----

-## 2b: Deploy with Terraform

----

-### Part 1:

 ---